wp-plugins/dynamic-content-gallery-plugin/README.txt

 5. To benefit from the new Auto Image Management options your theme needs to support WP's Post Thumbnails feature, introduced in WP 2.9.
 See this [FAQ] (http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) for how to add Post Thumbnails support to your theme.

-If you find any bugs, or have suggestions for future features, please leave a message on the [Support Forum](http://www.studiograsshopper.ch/forum/).
+If you find any bugs, or have suggestions for future features, please leave a message on the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/dynamic-content-gallery-plugin).